 Why do you call these folks Sugarmaples?

-It’s a long story, but I’ve named them in honor of my mom.
+It’s a long story (which I’m always happy to tell if someone has the stamina to listen to it), but they’re named in honor of my mom.

 I was hoping it involved some sort of pancake discount.